-A number of preliminary experiments were completed before the final experimental set-up.
-Preliminary experiments were focused on improvements and "calibration" of the test facility, improvements of measurement techniques and on best suitable positioning of equipment.

-The air tightness of 'the Cube' was measured during construction, insulation and air tightening of the test facility, before and after installation of the experimental setup to ensure the tightness.
-The final infiltration rate was $0.3 \text{ h}^{-1}$ at 100 Pa.
-Transmission heat losses were estimated for two set points, when the difference between the air temperature in the test room and outdoors was $16^{\circ}$ C and $21^{\circ}$ C resulting in a heatloss of $0.26 \text{ W/(m}^{2\circ}$ C).
-These tests have confirmed that 'the Cube' is extremely tight and well insulated.
+A number of premininary experiments were completed for "canoration" of the test facility, improvements of measurement techniques and on best suitable positioning of equipment.
+The air tightness of 'the Cube' was $0.3 \text{ h}^{-1}$ at 100 Pa.
+Transmission heat losses were estimated for two set points, for a temperature difference between air temperature in the test room and outdoors of 16°C and 21°C resulting in a heatloss of 0.26 W/(m2oC).